Catathelasma imperiale

-Catathelasma imperiale is a species of agaric (gilled mushroom) in the family Biannulariaceae.
+Catathelasma imperiale, also known as Catathelasma imperialis, and commonly known as the imperial mushroom, Hutsul mushroom, or korban, is a species of agaric (gilled mushroom) in the family Biannulariaceae.
 Basidiocarps (fruit bodies) are stocky, with a double annulus (ring), and a tapering to rooting stipe (stem).

 The species is ectomycorrhizal with conifers and is found in continental Europe and Asia.
 Reports from North America are unconfirmed and may refer to Catathelasma evanescens or similar species.
-Fruit bodies are edible and collected for food in China and elsewhere.
+The fruit bodies are edible and collected for food in China and elsewhere.
 The species is widespread but uncommon and is assessed as globally "near threatened" on the IUCN Red List of Threatened Species.

 Taxonomy

 Catathelasma imperiale was first described from Sweden in 1845 by Norwegian botanist Nicolai Lund as Agaricus imperialis, but this name is illegitimate since two earlier (and different) fungi had already been described under the same name.
 The species was first legitimately described, as Armillaria imperialis, by Finnish mycologist Petter Adolf Karsten in 1879.
 In 1922 the Austrian botanist Günther Beck von Mannagetta und Lerchenau created the new genus Biannularia for this species, making it Biannularia imperialis.
 In 1940, Singer transferred it to the existing genus Catathelasma, considering the two genera to be synonymous.
 Recent DNA research confirms this synonymy.

 The epithet "imperiale", meaning "imperial" refers to the (at times) imposing size of the fruit bodies.